 This is probably the best place to source the physician that is within your network.
 You can review the list provided and then utilize the sources above to validate and rank your options.
 Once you have sourced your doctor on your insurance plan’s website, be sure to print off that sheet for your records in the event there is any discrepancy.

 Now that you have a PCP in place whom you can see as you first line of defense on most health issues, what happens if you need a specialist, i.e. gynecologist, podiatrist, psychiatrist, allergist, etc.?
 This one is easy.
 You really want to follow the same steps above.
 It is our recommendation to go to your health insurance carrier’s website and find those physicians that are closest to your home or work.
 Then, visit both their website and the other sources listed above to help make your decision.

 Check and Recheck

 We want to stress the importance on relying on your insurance carrier’s information regarding which physicians are or are not in-network.
 While websites like Healthgrades.com or even your own physician’s website may indicate they accept your insurance plan, they will not be paying your claims!
 Since your health insurance carrier will ultimately pay for your claims, their word is gold.
 This is why we suggest sourcing your physicians on your health insurance carrier’s website and printing off that record.
 This is a good back up in case any claims are denied due to an out-of-network provider.
 In addition, every January, you should check to ensure your physician(s) are still in-network.
 This too, can be done on your insurance carrier’s website.

 We hope you are able to find some great physicians.
-Next month we will look at how your health insurance works when traveling.
+Next month we will compile 1 year’s worth of healthcare advice.